Markets wrong-footed by Erdogan election showing turn screw on Turkey

 The Turkish lira (TRY) fell to its latest record low on May 19, trading in the 19.80s.
 That brought its losses versus USD since polling day to around 1%.
 The currency lost 44% in 2021 and 30% in 2022 as Erdogan kept up his unorthodox monetary policy of slashing interest rates despite rampant inflation.
 In the past 15 years under Erdogan, the lira has shed 95% of its value versus the dollar.

 Might a post-election Erdogan return to conventional interest rate management?
-The man’s nothing if not mercurial but on May 18 he told CNN in an interview: “Please do follow me in the aftermath of the elections, and you will see that inflation will be going down along with interest rates.”.
+On May 18 he told CNN in an interview: “Please do follow me in the aftermath of the elections, and you will see that inflation will be going down along with interest rates.”.
 Asked whether that meant there would be no change in economic policy, he replied: “Yes.
 Absolutely.”

 Erdogan also told the broadcaster: “I have a thesis that interest rates and inflation, they are directly correlated.
 The lower the interest rates, the lower the inflation will be.